WordPress/gutenberg/docs/how-to-guides/themes/theme-json.md

 Each block can configure any of these settings separately, providing a more fine-grained control over what exists via `add_theme_support`.
 The settings declared at the top-level affect to all blocks, unless a particular block overwrites it.
 It's a way to provide inheritance and configure all blocks at once.

 Note, however, that not all settings are relevant for all blocks.
 The settings section provides an opt-in/opt-out mechanism for themes, but it's the block's responsibility to add support for the features that are relevant to it.
 For example, if a block doesn't implement the `dropCap` feature, a theme can't enable it for such a block through `theme.json`.

+### Opt-in into UI controls

+There's one special setting property, `appearanceTools`, which is a boolean and its default value is false.
+Themes can use this setting to enable the following ones:

+- border: color, radius, style, width
+- color: link
+- spacing: blockGap, margin, padding
+- typography: lineHeight

 #### Backward compatibility with add_theme_support